 - Lifting your arms to grip a shawl (Rebozo) and standing with your knees “soft” (slightly bent)

-Adding your instinctual movements to these and other maternal positions is an excellent way to “tune in” to what your body needs to do to respond to your labor.
+Adding your instinctive movements to these and other maternal positions is an excellent way to “tune in” to what your body needs to do to respond to your labor.
+Read more on Rest Smart positions here.

 - Maternal position alone is not usually enough to ensure a good fetal position by the time labor begins.